Upgrade your offset smoker with tuning plates. Find out why this is one of the best smoking mods you can make with our guide and tutorial.

 I’ll also highlight the best tuning plates for smokers, and give you a few pointers to get the very best out of them.

 Why do some offset smokers need tuning plates?

-While a good offset smoker is always my favorite cooker for cooking good traditional barbecue smoked food, their old school design does mean that they do present some obstacles to be completely fuel efficient.
+While the best offset smokers are always my favorite backyard cooker for making good traditional barbecue smoked food, their old school design does mean that they do present some obstacles to be completely fuel-efficient.

 What do tuning plates do?

 Tuning plates are an easy and quick fix to any problems your charcoal offset smoker has with heat loss or low cooking temperatures.

 They come in the form of steel plates that you can slot into the bottom of your smoker’s main chamber, usually underneath your smoking racks.

 They then help to reflect heat inside your smoker, with the aim of distributing heat more evenly within the chamber.